bartosz-io/budget-angular/README.md

 export class CoreModule { }
 ```

+## Mock users

+You can find mock users in [in-memory-user.repository.ts](https://github.com/bartosz-io/budget-node/blob/master/src/app/auth/repositories/in-memory/in-memory-user.repository.ts#L62) in the backend API for this application.

 ## Implemented security measures

 > **_NOTE:_**  The security measures on the frontend part are not enought to protect the user.
 Make sure to check the description of security measures in the backend application in [Node repository](https://github.com/bartosz-io/budget-node).